HOW TO FILL OUT ACTIVITIES OF DAILY LIVING FORM

 TIPS ON HOW TO COMPLETE THE ACTIVITIES OF DAILY LIVING FORM

 For example, there is a question asking about your hobbies.
-The SSA doesn’t actually want to know about your hobbies like a friend or a family member does.
+It will ask you to list your hobbies.
+However, the SSA doesn’t actually want to know about your hobbies like a friend or a family member does.
 Be careful how you answer this question.
 Do not answer the question by writing down the hobbies you used to do.
-People are always answering that they like hiking, hunting, or riding horses.
+People are always answering the question by listing things like hiking, hunting, or riding horses.
 They will write these things down even though they haven’t done them in years.
-Those may have been your hobbies in the past, but if you can no longer do these things, then don’t write them down.
+Those may have been your hobbies in the past.
+But if you can no longer do these things, then don’t write them down.

 Instead, simply say your Social Security Disability prevents you from doing your old hobbies.
-For example, if you have a back impairment, you can no longer ride horses, ski, hike, or hunt, but if you write those items down as your hobby, the SSA will believe you can still do those things.
+For example, if you have a back condition, you can no longer ride horses, ski, hike, or hunt, but if you write those items down as your hobby, the SSA will believe you can still do those things.
 If you can still ski, hike, hunt or ride ATV’s, then you can probably still work.
 That is what the SSA will think.
 Keep that in mind.

 IF YOU NEED HELP PERFORMING YOUR ACTIVITIES OF DAILY ACTIVITIES, THEN WRITE IT DOWN ON THE FORM

 Another smart thing to include in your ADL form is if you need help doing daily chores.
 For example, if someone in your family drives you to the store or needs to shop for you because you cannot lift, then write that down.
 If a friend does your laundry because you can’t carry it, then put that on the form.
 The form is about what you cannot do anymore because of your disability, not about what you used to be able to do.
 For further tips or questions on completing the ADL form, call us.
 Or, contact Cannon Disability Law.
 We can help you win your disability benefits.